Illness Anxiety Disorder

 Affected people may then avoid situations that could result in more stress (such as visiting sick family members).
 They may also avoid activities that they fear may endanger their health (such as exercise).

 Illness anxiety disorder tends to be chronic.
-It may abate, then recur.
+Symptoms may lessen, then recur.
 Some people recover.

 Doctors suspect illness anxiety disorder when people are overly anxious about whether or not they have a serious disorder.
 Doctors do a thorough evaluation to determine whether a physical disorder is present.
 Doctors also evaluate people for depression and other mental health disorders.